polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/architecture.md

 keywords:
 ---

-As noted in [Blockchain basics](/main-docs/fundamentals/blockchain-basics), a blockchain relies on a decentralized network of computers—called **nodes**—that communicate with each other.
+As noted in [Blockchain](/main-docs/fundamentals/blockchain-basics) basics, a blockchain relies on a decentralized network of computers—called nodes—that communicate with each other.

-Because the node is a core component of a Substrate blockchain and it takes a lot of nodes working together to build a secure and robust chain, it's important to understand the architecture of a Substrate node, including the core services and libraries that are provided by default and how the node can be customized and extended to suit different project goals.
+Because the node is a core component of any blockchain, it’s important to understand what makes a Substrate node unique, including the core services and libraries that are provided by default and how the node can be customized and extended to suit different project goals.

-## Node and client architecture

-In a decentralized network, all nodes are both clients that request data and servers that respond to requests for data.
-Conceptually and programmatically, the Substrate architecture divides operational responsibilities along similar lines.
-The following diagram illustrates this separation of responsibilities in simplified form to help you visualize the architecture.
+Understanding the architecture of a Substrate node will also help you appreciate what is meant when Substrate is described as an extensible and modular framework for building blockchains.

+## High level overview

 ![Substrate architecture](/media/images/docs/main-docs/sub-arch-1.png)

-As illustrated in the diagram, Substrate nodes provide a layered environment with three main elements:
+At a high level, a Substrate node provides a layered environment with 2 main elements:

-- An **outer node** that handles network activity such as peer discovery, managing transaction requests, reaching consensus with peers, and responding to RPC calls.
+* An **outer node** that handles network activity such as peer discovery, managing transaction requests, reaching consensus with peers, and responding to RPC calls.

-* A **runtime** that contains all of the business logic for executing transactions, saving state transitions, and interacting with the outer node to prepare blocks for consensus.
+* A **runtime** that contains all of the business logic for executing the state transition function of the blockchain.

-- A **light client** that accesses the data stored in the blockchain but does not participate in producing blocks or reaching consensus.

-## Outer node responsibilities
+### Outer node

 The outer node is responsible for activity that takes place outside of the runtime.
-For example, the outer node is responsible for handling peer discovery, managing transaction pools, communicating with other nodes to reach consensus, and answering RPC calls or browser requests from the outside world.
+For example, the outer node is responsible for handling peer discovery, managing the transaction pool, communicating with other nodes to reach consensus, and answering RPC calls or browser requests from the outside world.
-Performing these tasks often requires the outer node to query the runtime for information or to provide information to the runtime.

 Some of the most important activities that are handled by the outer node involve the following components: